Medical torture: United States of America

 To date, no state licensing boards or professional associations have investigated – or recognized, in some cases – abusive conduct by individual members of their professions.
-In 2009, after years of denial, the American Psychological Association finally recognized that psychologists had engaged in torture.
-However, the American Psychological Association has not recognized that psychologists were involved in the Bush Administration's torture policy.
+In 2009, after years of denial, the American Psychological Association (APA) finally recognized that psychologists had engaged in torture.
+However, the APA has not recognized that psychologists were involved in the Bush Administration's torture policy.
 Some criticize the APA for failing to respond to allegations of "collusion between APA officials and the national security apparatus in providing ethical cover for psychologists' participation in detainee abuse."

 Although the American Medical Association has made clear that physicians should not be involved in interrogations of any kind, it continues to insist that it has "no specific knowledge of doctors being involved in abuse or torture," despite evidence to the contrary, including government documents and Office of Legal Counsel memos, a report by the International Committee of the Red Cross and multiple accounts by survivors.

 Israel

 British doctors and medical journals have repeatedly accused and documented Israeli medical personnel of participating in torture.
 The first accusations surfaced in 1993 where doctors in military employ as well as in hospitals were implicated.
-Gulland's accusation that Israeli doctors were "involved in torture, either directly or indirectly" were echoed in 2013 by Forrest and Devi.
+Global health journalist Anne Gulland's accusation that Israeli doctors were "involved in torture, either directly or indirectly" was echoed in 1996 by Forrest and in 2013 by Devi.

 In 2024, the director of Gaza City's al-Shifa Hospital, the paediatrician Mohammed Abu Salmiya reported that Israeli doctors and nurses participated in beatings and torture of prisoners at the notorious Sde Teiman camp.

 The documentary Gaza: Doctors Under Attack featured an Israeli medical professional who witnessed Israeli medical personnel performing a painful procedure without anesthesia as a form of vengeance, and "recognized it as intentional torture".